arlee-shelby/BasicNabEnvSetup/README.md

 > import deltarice
 ```
 ### 3. Install nabPy
-Again, I recomment you install nabPy in your environment directory.
+Again, I recommend you install nabPy in your environment directory.
 Go to where you would like to install nabPy
 ```
 cd path/to/your/conda/environment